amjadali070/Emojify_ML_Project/README.md

 If you need any help feel free to contact on email: amjadpitafi070@gmail.com

 ## Authors
-Developed by: Amjad Ali, Hammad Ahmed, Prem Sagar "/n" Supervised by: Dr, Sher Muhammad
+Developed by: Amjad Ali, Hammad Ahmed, Prem Sagar <br>
+Supervised by: Dr, Sher Muhammad